pypr/pyzoltan/docs/source/overview.rst

 .. py:currentmodule:: pyzoltan.core.zoltan

 PyZoltan is as the name suggests, is a Python wrapper for the Zoltan_ data management library.
 Although it's primary purpose is a tool for dynamic load balancing for PySPH, the features are general enough to warrant a separate discussion.
-In :ref:`introduction`, we touched upon how to perform nearest neighbor queries in a distributed environment.
 In this document, we will introduce the PyZoltan interface in it's native non-SPH format.

 In PyZoltan, we wrap the specific routines and objects that we wish to use.
 The following features of Zoltan are currently supported: